-Awesome but Impractical: The Special Dresspheres.
+Awesome, but Impractical: The Special Dresspheres.
 They've got sky-high stats, have cool attacks, and lots of different abilities...but it's pretty meaningless against some of the strongest enemies, where the versatility of switching between different dresspheres or exploiting their inherent abilities becomes more essential.
-Plus alot of their attacks seem to be focused on causes status ailments for some ungodly reason.
+Plus a lot of their attacks seem to be focused on causing status ailments for some ungodly reason.
 There're very few enemies in the game that would suffer any real setback from status effects, and a good number of them are outright immune anyway.

 Badass Grandpa: Trema, founder of New Yevon and now Unsent, is just an old man...
 Which, given that he lives at the bottom of Via Infinito, should tell you something about his capabilities.